totobaba1369/piclodio4/README.md

 sudo pip install Django==1.7.7
 ```

 Clone the project.
-Notice we not use sudo here.
+Notice we didn't use sudo here.
 The folder has to belong to the Pi user.
 ```
 cd /home/pi
 git clone https://github.com/Sispheor/Piclodio2.git
 ```

-Option 1 : use django's server to run piclodio
+Option 1 : Use Django's server to run piclodio
 ==========

 It's not the best practice but it's easy and fast.